 Press the BAL control.
-Use the SEL control to adjust the sound between the speakers.
+Use the SEL control to adjust the sound between the left and right speakers.

 Speaker fade adjust

 Press the FADE control.
 Use the SEL control to adjust the sound between the front and rear speakers.

 The seek function works in radio or CD mode.